ome/omero-guide-trackmate/docs/trackmate_scripting.rst

 ------------

 In this section, we go through the steps required to analyze the data.
 The script used in this document is :download:`tracking.groovy <../scripts/tracking.groovy>`.
+The script follows similar steps than the ones used via the User Interface, see :doc:`trackmate_ui`.

 One advantage of the scripting approach is that we can save the generated tracks as ROIs in an OMERO server.